kreyazulh/kreyazulh/README.md

 ## About Me

-I'm a curious innovator from Dhaka, Bangladesh—transforming quirky ideas into code and learning with every bug and semicolon!
+I am a curious innovator from Dhaka, Bangladesh—transforming quirky ideas into code and learning with every bug and torch shape mismatch!
 My passion lies in deep learning, computer vision, and large language models.

 ---

 ## Work & Research

+- **Software Engineer R&D @ TigerIT Bangladesh Limited (Present)**
+  Developing cutting-edge facial and iris recognition research and software.

 - **Junior AI Engineer @ Robofication LLC**
-  Crafting AI features that power smarter software.
+  Crafted AI features that power sysmodeler and MBSE software.

-- **Research Assistant @ BUET**
+- **Research Assistant @ BUET (Present)**
-  Driving projects in inclusive language recognition & secure authentication.
+  Driving projects in inclusive language recognition, secure authentication and computer vision.

 🏆 Award-winning projects like EMPATH and more!